-The two glass containers, each holding three ounces of distilled water + one gram of Bio-Fresh probiotic + two grams of Bio-Booster, had about four times as much culture growth, then the container holding only the distilled water + one gram of Bio-Fresh.
+The two glass containers, each holding the distilled water + the Bio-Fresh probiotic + the Bio-Booster, had about four times as much culture growth, then the container holding only the distilled water + Bio-Fresh.

 The reason I did this was to demonstrate for myself whether Bio-Booster has a positive effect on viable friendly bacteria cultures.
 By visual comparison, it appears as though the Bio-Booster gives a four fold growth effect to the 12 strains of friendly bacteria which makes up the Bio-Fresh probiotic product.